DavidVogelxyz/python_tui/README.md

-# Python TUI Template - linutil-inspired
+# Python TUI Template

 A modern, interactive text-based user interface (TUI) built with Python and the `textual` framework.
-This template provides a solid foundation for creating TUIs that mirror the look and feel of the `linutil` project.

 ## Features